-In short, third-party data are all the pieces of information collected and used not by the owner of a website that users visited but by someone else – most probably some data aggregator.
+Third-party data are all the pieces of information collected and used not by the owner of a website that users visited but by someone else – most probably some data aggregators.
 To some extent, it's similar to second-party data, but the parties involved aren't usually trusted partners working together – in most cases, they don't even know each other.
-How does it work?

 How about some cookies?

 One of the most well-known examples of third-party data are cookie files.
-Users visiting the website for the first time have to agree now to have cookies stored on their computers or mobile devices, but it wasn't always like this.
-For years people were given cookie files without even knowing, but GDPR and California Consumer Privacy Act (along with other data privacy laws) changed the way brands own and share data.
+Users visiting the website for the first time have to agree now to have cookies saved, but it wasn't always like this.
+For years brands used third-party tracking without people even knowing, but GDPR and California Consumer Privacy Act (along with other data privacy laws) changed the way brands own and share data.

-Though cookies are usually harmless and don't affect the way people use the internet directly, they do keep information about users' browsing history.
+Though cookies are usually harmless and don't affect the way people use the internet directly, they do collect data about users' browsing history.
 They thus can be sold to other parties as valuable data, which in the age of recurring leaks can be worrying.

 No (third-party) cookies allowed – what will it change?

-If you're on track with all data-related news, you probably heard that Firefox and Apple had already banned all third-party cookie files from their browsers years ago.
+Firefox and Apple had already banned all third-party cookie files from their browsers years ago.
 From the user's perspective, the change maybe wasn't very noticeable.
-Still, it truly is a privacy-protection milestone… for almost a quarter of internet users worldwide (Safari holds about 19% of browser market share, while Firefox is being used by nearly 4% of users).
+Still, it truly is a privacy-protection milestone for almost a quarter of internet users worldwide – Safari holds about 19% of browser market share, while Firefox is being used by nearly 4% of users.

 Whereas Firefox's and Apple's move was very significant, an even bigger change approaches: Google is about to restrict third-party cookies from Chrome, which is undoubtedly the most significant web browser, accounting for circa 65% of the global web browser market share.

-Cookie files are still being used for plenty of advertising-related stuff: tracking visitors in and out of websites they initially visited, targeting ads, improving UX, and so on.
+Cookie files are still being used for plenty of advertising-related stuff: targeted ad campaigns, improving UX, and so on.
 Losing third-party cookies might become a severe problem for advertisers, especially those who still rely primarily on third-party data.
 Though, nothing like throwing away all the cookies is going to happen.
-Google announced phasing out only the third-party cookies in their browser, so all the first-party data collecting efforts will work just like they work now.
+Google announced phasing out only the third-party cookies in their browser, so all the first-party data collecting marketing efforts will work just like they work now.

 What is zero-party data?

-The awesome thing about zero-party data is that people want to share them – they give your company something hoping that it would lead to them getting a better experience, personalized offers, and a more "local store" approach that will make customers feel valued.
+The awesome thing about zero-party data collection is that people want to share them – they give your company something hoping that it would lead to them getting a better experience, personalized offers, and a more "local store" approach that will make customers feel valued.

 If you need some zero-party data examples, check this out:

 In this scenario, MunchPak asks customers directly what their preferences are, so they get products that fit their needs.
-Sending a clear message lies in both parties' interest – customers will get the things they like, and the company will acquire happy customers.
+Sending a clear message lies in both parties' interest – customers will get a more personalized experience, and the company will acquire extremely valuable customer data.

 Skiing fans would love to get information about appropriate equipment instead of swimwear or kites from their favorite store.
 If they also love participating in sports events, they may want to share their location, which allows you to let them know whenever something interesting happens near them.
 This is why having a zero-party data strategy is key for building strong customer loyalty.

 And that is when loyalty programs kick in.

 We all know that "information is money", but the more important thing is that consumers are also aware of it.
-They won't share any data without a strong belief that you'd give them something at least equally valuable in return.
+They won't share any data without a strong belief that you'd give them personalized experiences in return.